JavaScript is required

 A critical part of the Best Start, Best Life reforms is Free Kinder, which supports access to 2 years of quality kindergarten programs for Victorian children.

 Free Kinder is available for funded Three-Year-Old Kindergarten, Four-Year-Old Kindergarten and Pre-Prep at participating services in standalone (sessional) services and long day care centres.
-In 2024, 97% of services chose to offer Free Kinder.
+In 2024, 97% of services offered Free Kinder.

 Let families know that participating services receive funding directly from the Victorian Government, so they won't have to claim the savings back.